-- (i) Maintenance of micro-level status of water supply data to ensure planning and monitoring at micro and macro level - (ii) Assistance for computer facilities upto sub-division level in phases to ensure latest technology for processing and storing data in an RDBMS and its communication from one office to another through internet. - (iii) Assistance for development of village based GIS maps and its storage and processing, including procurement of digital maps from Survey of India and procurement of GPS instruments for identification and capture of the location of drinking water sources. - (iv) Development and maintenance of customized software for enabling States/UTs to fully utilise for power of computer systems for planning, monitoring and implementation of various activities in the sector and making the relevant data available at the central server through the IMIS application.
+- Maintenance of micro-level status of water supply data to ensure planning and monitoring at micro and macro level. - Assistance for computer facilities upto sub-division level in phases to ensure latest technology for processing and storing data in an RDBMS and its communication from one office to another through Internet. - Assistance for development of village based GIS maps and its storage and processing, including procurement of digital maps from Survey of India and procurement of GPS instruments for identification and capture of the location of drinking water sources. - Development and maintenance of customized software for enabling States/UTs to fully utilise the computing power for planning, monitoring and implementation of various activities in the sector and making the relevant data available at the central server through the IMIS application.

 100% Central assistance will be provided for all MIS activities including training during the plan period.
-National Project Committee constituted for MIS and Computerization will approve projects received from the States as per the guideline is given Annexure VI.
+National Project Committee constituted for MIS and Computerization will approve projects received from the States as per the guideline given in Annexure VI.